 It’s important for workers to be aware of sick day laws so they can ensure their legal rights.
 In New York City, for-profit and nonprofit employers with five or more employees must provide paid sick leave.
 Employers with four or fewer employees must provide unpaid sick leave.
 Generally, employers must provide workers with up to 40 hours of sick day leave annually.
 Your employer may not require you to present a doctor’s note until you use more than three consecutive workdays as sick days.
 Additionally, an employer cannot require you to disclose any personal health information about your specific illness.
 If you think your employer in New York has violated one of these or another sick day law, you should speak with an experienced attorney.

 Seek Legal Assistance Today

 If you think your employer has violated sick day laws, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.